jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 minting of wrapped tokens on Ethereum backed by escrowed assets on Namada.

 The Namada Ethereum bridge system consists of:
-* An Ethereum full node for including relevant Ethereum events into Namada.
+* An Ethereum full node run by each Namada validator, for including relevant Ethereum events into Namada.
 * A set of validity predicates on Namada which roughly implements [ICS20](https://docs.cosmos.network/v0.42/modules/ibc/) fungible token transfers.
 * A set of Ethereum smart contracts.
 * A Namada bridge process